colinwahl/hello-world-purescript-action/README.md

 # Usage

 This repository serves as a template for creating more advanced Actions in [PureScript](https://github.com/purescript/purescript).

 To create your own [Action](https://github.com/features/actions) via PureScript, expand this template by defining your Action in PureScript in the `src` directory.
 Once that is defined, you can update `action.yml` to specify usage.
 Then you just need to run `npm run-script build` to bundle your PureScript Action into the `dist/index.js` file before publishing!

+See [GitHub's docs on Actions](https://docs.github.com/en/actions) for in-depth information on Actions.
+See [purescript-github-actions-toolkit](https://github.com/colinwahl/purescript-github-actions-toolkit) for documentation on the PureScript bindings to Github's Actions Toolkit.

 ## Inputs